syncfusion-content/reactjs-docs/ReactJS/Schedule/Getting-Started.md

 ### Using jsx Template

-While making use of jsx template, we have to create both the html and jsx files.
-The `.jsx` file should be converted into `.js` file using [gulp](/reactjs/overview#converting-jsx-to-javascript-with-react) command and then needs to be added as a reference in the html page.
+While making use of jsx template, we have to create both the HTML and jsx files.
+The `.jsx` file should be converted into `.js` file using [gulp](/reactjs/overview#converting-jsx-to-javascript-with-react) command and then needs to be added as a reference in the HTML page.

 #### HTML file